aclark4life/python-packages-doc/build.rst

 best.
 We have lots of tools in the Python world.
 What we are missing is **clarity**.

-Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available, and let folks decide for themselves which ones they would like to use.
+Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available and let folks decide for themselves which ones they would like to use.

 Sounds great!
 But how?